Pedestrian

 • 15 min

-The first settlements appeared here 6 thousand years ago, in the VII – IX centuries, the Merya tribe lived here, thanks to which, according to one version, the name "Nero" appeared near the lake.
+The first settlements appeared here 6 thousand years ago, in the VII – IX centuries the Merya tribe lived here, thanks to which, according to one version, the name "Nero" appeared near the lake.

 • 5.
-The Cross of Worship
+The Worship Cross

 • Ярославская обл., Ростовский р-н., г. Ростов, ул. Подозерка